-This 43-credit program can typically be completed in two years.
+This 43–50 credit program can typically be completed by full-time students in two and a half years.

 Prospective students must submit their applications by the dates listed below.

 Fall (August–December): July 15

 POINTS OF DISTINCTION

 Accredited by NCATE and approved by the state of Michigan.

 Evening courses to accommodate working individuals and with reduced tuition.

 Career opportunities with loan forgiveness possibilities.

 A bachelors degree (or non-U.S. equivalent) from an accredited institution a minimum undergraduate GPA of 2.60 (applicants with lower GPA may be admitted upon consideration of the composite profile).